ebarylko/cmpt-210/assignment-3/assignment-3.md

 ### Part 1
-Since there are n audience members voting where each member has the same probability of voting for Adele and each audience member's vote is independent of the others, it seems that the distribution of $X_{Adele}$ can be modeled as a binomial distribution.
+Since there are n audience members voting where each member has the same probability of voting for Adele and each audience member's vote is independent of the others, the distribution of $X_{Adele}$ can be modeled as a binomial distribution.

 $X_{Adele} \sim Bin(n, p_{Adele})$.